 To get prices on factory-order cars, simply configure the car from our homepage.
 Once you’ve finished and have contacted your preferred dealer, they’ll be able to sort out any finance package, and let you know how long it’ll take to be built.

 2. Leasing a brand-new car

 Leasing or ‘Personal Contract Hire (PCH)’ can be a great way of driving a brand-new car for a few years.
 It’s similar to a long-term rental contract.
-A bit like with many mobile phone contracts, you won’t own the car if you’re leasing it but you’ll get to treat it like it’s your own.
+While you don’t actually own the car if you’re leasing it, but you’ll get to treat it like it’s your own.
 The leasing company will be the legal owner, and once the lease has finished you’ll have to give the car back.
 Sometimes the leasing company might offer you the option to buy the car at the end of the agreement – but that’s not guaranteed.
 It could suit you if you fancy having the latest model and upgrading your car every few years.
 Most lease cars are built to order too, so expect to wait a few weeks for your particular car to be made.